 How to store sake

 Now that you know how long sake lasts, you might be wondering the basics on how to store sake.

 In general, sake should be stored much like wine.
-Unopened bottles of sake should be kept in a cool and dark location such as pantry or, even better, a refrigerator.
+Unopened bottles should be kept in a cool and dark location such as pantry or, even better, a refrigerator.
 The best temperature to store sake is below 15 degrees Celsius.

 Besides sheltering it from heat sources and temperature fluctuations, you'll also want to ensure it's not exposed to sunlight as it can degrade the quality faster.

 Since it's less stable than other types of sake, you'll always want to store namazake in the refrigerator, even when unopened.

 Once you open a bottle, it should always be kept in the refrigerator to maximize its shelf life.

 Since sake begins to oxidize after opening, you’ll always want to ensure its tightly sealed.
 To minimize oxidation, use a vacuum sealer.

 Can’t remember how long you’ve been storing that bottle of sake?